 New books from URENIO Research

-Smart Cities and Connected Intelligence is about digital and cyber-physical platforms that enable people, institutions and machines to connect, collaborate and resolve the complex problems of the 21st century.
-Internet and world-wide-web platforms, big data analytics, software, social media and civic technologies allow for the creation of smart ecosystems in which connected intelligence emerges and disruptive, social and eco-innovation flourish.
+Smart Cities and Connected Intelligence is about digital and cyber-physical platforms that enable people, institutions and machines to connect, collaborate and resolve complex problems of the 21st century.
+Internet and world-wide-web platforms, big data analytics, software applications, social media and civic technologies, allow for the creation of smart ecosystems in which connected intelligence emerges and disruptive, social, and eco-innovation flourish.

 The core argument is that problem-solving and novel solutions to these grand challenges emerge in smart ecosystems through connected intelligence.
 It is the wider form of intelligence that combines capabilities from heterogeneous actors (humans, organisations, machines) and propel problem-solving through resource agglomeration, user engagement and collaboration, awareness and behaviour change.

 Komninos, N. (2020).
 Smart Cities and Connected Intelligence: Platforms, ecosystems and network effects.
 Routledge.
 Series: Regions and Cities at Routledge